 Further mappings control looping and Remix Decks, which should make a lot more sense than the standard mapping for this unit in Traktor – but after three failed attempts to get these from the Behringer website to test, we decided that life is too short and gave up (again, the Behringer ninjas seem to have done some site updating, and as we go to press these seem to be all present and correct).

 This kind of set-up is not a “first” controller.
 For most digital DJs, most of the time, an all-in-one controller is going to be the smartest choice.
-There are some extremely capable all-in-one controllers out there that also come with built-in sound cards, something none of these modules do.
-You can snag some units like this for roughly price of just a couple of the Behringers.
+There are some extremely capable all-in-one controllers out there that also come with built-in sound cards, something none of these modules does.
+You can snag some units like this for a rough price of just a couple of the Behringers.